 Their first record, produced in 1984, was succeeded by several recorded broadcasts and two CDs in 1992 and 1998.

-Barbara Klose is the head of the group.
-She is employed as a church musician in a Protestant parish near Munich.
-In addition she conducts several choirs and gives music lessons for adults and children.
+Barbara Klose was the head of the group.
+She was employed as a church musician in a Protestant parish near Munich.
+In addition she conducted several choirs and gave music lessons for adults and children.

 The varied repertoire is arranged by Barbara.
 It includes renaissance dances, baroque music, composition for organ, piano, and orchestra, as well as ragtime and folk.
 It's a fascinating experience to hear well-known compositions in an unusual sound, completed by the perfect performance and the joyful engagement of the artists.

-And this is the group: Barbara Klose (see above), Brigitte Kleucker (software quality engineer), and Klaus Scheffer (physician).
+In the last years, the group had the following members: Barbara Klose (see above), Brigitte Kleucker (software quality engineer), Konstanze Ihle (percussionist), and Klaus Scheffer (physician).

 If you would like to see some pictures of the Xylophonics ...